 RULE BOOK

 Art.
-25. The General Assembly may draw up a Rule Book to complete the present Articles of Association by setting out the rules and regulations governing the internal affairs of the Association and its organs.
+26. The General Assembly may draw up a Rule Book (i.e. internal rules as described under Article 2:59 of the Belgian Code on Companies and Associations) to complete the present Articles of Association by setting out the rules and regulations governing the internal affairs of the Association and its organs.
+The latest version of the Rule Book is dated 1st September 2022.

 IPR POLICY

 Art.
-26. Adoption of an IPR policy
+27. Intellectual Property Rights (IPR) policy

-In case an IPR policy is created or modified it has to be adopted by the General Assembly by a majority of at least 71% of member votes before it becomes effective.
-This IPR policy will be based on fair, reasonable and non-discriminatory (FRAND) terms and conditions.
+In the IPR policy of the Association is modified it has to be adopted by the General Assembly by a majority of at least 71% of member votes before it becomes effective.
+This IPR policy is based on fair, reasonable and non-discriminatory (FRAND) terms and conditions.
+The latest version of the Rule Book is dated 27th October 2021.

 ANTITRUST COMPLIANCE